Demystifying Misconceptions in Social Bots Research

-The assumption about the possibility to build comprehensive bot datasets is equally flawed.
+The assumption about the possibility to build \textit{comprehensive} bot datasets is equally flawed.
 Creating such datasets would require a uniform and random sample of an adequate number of accounts from the complete distribution of existing bots.
 This would allow obtaining an accurate representation of the bot landscape that captures the full complexity of the problem space.
-While in some domains of application for machine learning this is feasible,\footnote{For example, in certain speech recognition tasks all instances (e.g., languages) to be classified are known in advance.
-Given a sufficiently large and diverse set of user inputs, unbiased and comprehensive datasets are possible~\citep{commonvoice2020}.} we argue that performing a uniform and random sample of the whole population of bots is extremely problematic---if not outright impossible.
-In addition to the many challenges brought by social data~\citep{olteanu2019social}, the task of detecting social bots also partly belongs to the fields of information security and open-source intelligence, which are intrinsically characterized by the presence of adversaries that are strongly motivated at remaining hidden~\citep{cresci2021coming}.
-Indeed, there has always been limited knowledge of the real extent of the bot problem, which makes it hard to track bots on a platform, quantify their numbers, and assess their impact~\citep{varol2022should,mendoza2020bots,tan2023botpercent}.
-As a consequence, we currently have only partial understanding and visibility of the botnets that operate on our online platforms.\footnote{The court dispute between Elon Musk and former Twitter CEO Parag Agrawal on the real number of bots on Twitter is a paramount example of the intrinsic difficulties and ambiguity of tracking social bots.} Figure~\ref{fig:bot-landscape} provides a conceptual view of the landscape of social bots and human-operated accounts: firstly as na\"{i}vely imagined by~\citeauthor{hays2023simplistic} (Figure~\ref{fig:bots-them}) and then in a more realistic representation (Figure~\ref{fig:bots-us}).
+However, performing a uniform and random sample of the whole population of bots is extremely problematic---if not outright impossible.
+The task of detecting social bots partly belongs to the fields of information security and open-source intelligence, which are intrinsically characterized by the presence of adversaries who are strongly motivated to remain hidden~\citep{cresci2021coming}.
+There has always been limited knowledge of the real extent of the bot problem, which makes it hard to track bots on a platform, quantify their numbers, and assess their impact~\citep{varol2022should,mendoza2020bots,tan2023botpercent}.
+We only have a partial understanding and visibility of the botnets that operate on our online platforms.\footnote{The court dispute between Elon Musk and former Twitter CEO Parag Agrawal on the real number of bots on Twitter is a paramount example of the intrinsic difficulties and ambiguity of tracking social bots.} Figure~\ref{fig:bot-landscape} provides a conceptual view of the landscape of social bots and human-operated accounts: firstly according to a na\"{i}ve interpretation (Figure~\ref{fig:bots-them}) and then in a more realistic representation (Figure~\ref{fig:bots-us}).